andersonsalles/BasicLogin/README.md

 # BasicLogin
-My template for a login Api build on .NetCore 3.1
+My template for a login Api, built on .NetCore 3.1

 ## Copyright and license